-- f.
-Attending a Military Honors Funeral to Sound Taps Military Circumstances: A student will be excused for up to 5 days in cases where the student's parent/guardian is an active duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat-support postings.
+Attending a Military Honors Funeral to Sound Taps f Military Circumstances: A student will be excused for up to 5 days in cases where the student's parent/guardian is an active duty member of the uniformed services and has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combatsupport postings.
 A student's absence arising from this condition would be limited to a period of 5 days unless a reasonable cause can be shown for a longer absence and is subsequently approved by the Board of Education.
-A student and the student's parent/guardian are responsible for obtaining assignments from the student's teachers prior the excused absences and for ensuring that such assignments are completed by the student prior to his or her return to school. - h.
+A student and the student's parent/guardian are responsible for obtaining assignments from the student's teachers prior the excused absences and for ensuring that such assignments are completed by the student prior to his or her return to school.

+h.
 Prior Approval of the Principal/Designee: This is a request the student must make through the principal stating the reason of the absence a minimum of three school days preceding the absence.
 The principal will then determine, through teacher input, if the student can afford to be absent for the day(s) requested.
-These types of absences would be college visitation, family vacation, etc. For prior approved absences, complete the planned absence form and all make-up work must be completed by the student prior to the absence. - i.
+These types of absences would be college visitation, family vacation, etc. For prior approved absences, complete the planned absence form and all make-up work must be completed by the student prior to the absence.

+i.
 Other Circumstances: Circumstances which cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety.
 A student shall have the opportunity to make up schoolwork missed due to an excused absence.
 It shall be the responsibility of students to initiate a make-up procedure and schedule with their teacher(s).
 A student will be given the same number of days to make-up his work as the time he missed from school for an excused reason.
-A student shall receive full credit for schoolwork made up pursuant to an excused absence. - j.
+A student shall receive full credit for schoolwork made up pursuant to an excused absence.

+j.
 Mental Health Days: Students are granted 5 mental health days, which are excused absences.
-After the second mental health day is used, students will be referred to the appropriate school supported personnel.
+After the second mental health day is used, students will be referred to the appropriate school supported personnel who will check in with the student.
 Additionally, parents will receive a letter after the 2nd and any subsequent mental health days are used that will include a list of community resources.
 Students are given the opportunity to make up any schoolwork missed during the mental or behavioral health absence.
+Any days taken beyond the 5 will require a medical note to be counted as excused.